Lancashire renewable energy factsheets

-Reduce the amount of energy that you use.
-This is almost always better value for money than more drastic measures e.g. most of the energy used in a house will be for heating.
+- Be lean - reduce the amount of energy that you use.
+This is almost always better value for money than more drastic measures, for example most of the energy used in a house will be for heating.
 Fitting draft excluders on doors and insulation in the loft is relatively cheap and will save a large amount of energy.

-Be clever with the energy that you use, and use it efficiently wherever possible.
+- Be clean - be clever with the energy that you use, and use it efficiently wherever possible.
 Energy efficient devices may be slightly more expensive, but they will cost you less to run.

 There are currently three government backed incentives schemes; two for renewable electricity and one for renewable heat.
 These incentives provide a financial payment for every unit of renewable energy generated.

 ROCs (for larger installations, above 50kW capacity)

 The renewables obligations commitment forces electricity companies to supply a certain amount of renewable energy.
 A renewable energy generator receives a Renewables Obligation Certificate (ROC) for every MWh they produce (a MWh is a relatively large unit of energy, roughly equivalent to the energy needed to boil a cubic meter of tap water).
 UK households use an average of 3.5 - 4.5MWh (or 3,500 - 4,500 kWh) of electricity a year.
 The holder of the ROC is recognised as the person responsible for supplying the national grid with 1MWh of energy.
 Electricity companies can buy these ROCs to fulfil their obligations.
 The price of ROCs is determined by the market and tends to fluctuate at around £50 each.